AdityaBahl/Calculator-Android-App/README.md

 It's important to note that you should sign the apk before distributing it, you can do this by following these steps:

 1. Open the Generate Signed Bundle or APK wizard by selecting Build > Generate Signed Bundle/APK.
 2. Select either APK or Android App Bundle and click Next.
 3. Select the app module you want to export.
 4. Select either a existing key or create a new key and follow the instructions.
 5. Click Finish and the wizard signs and exports the APK or AAB.

 Additionally, you can also use the command line to export the apk, by using the command "./gradlew assembleRelease" in the terminal of your project directory.

 ## Conclusion

-In conclusion, an Android Calculator Application using Kotlin and Android Studio can be a useful tool for performing mathematical calculations on Android devices.
+In conclusion, an **_Android Calculator Application using Kotlin and Android Studio_** can be a useful tool for performing mathematical calculations on Android devices.
 However, there are several challenges and limitations that must be considered when developing such an application, including complexity, user interface design, testing, memory management, security, compliance with guidelines, limited resources, limited device support, and limited performance.
 Despite these challenges, the use of Kotlin and Android Studio can provide a powerful, easy-to-use, and efficient development environment that can help to quickly and easily create high-quality calculator applications.
-Additionally, the use of Kotlin offers benefits such as better performance and security, easy integration with Java, and a large community of developers.
+Additionally, the use of Kotlin offers benefits such as better performance and security, **_easy integration with Java_**, and a large community of developers.
 Overall, developing an Android calculator application using Kotlin and Android Studio can be a good choice for a developer looking to create a functional, user-friendly and efficient calculator app.

 ## References